Speykious/read-last-lines-ts/README.md

 const buffer = readLastLines("path/to/file", 10)
 console.log(buffer.toString("utf8"))

+// You can specify a buffer length (default is 4096) ─ example: 50 chars at a time!
+// The bufferLength parameter is the length of the internal buffer used for reading const buffer = readLastLines("path/to/file", 10, 50)

-// Alternatively, you can use this curried function for builtin string conversion const lines = readLastLinesEnc("utf8")("path/to/file", 10) console.log(lines)
+// Alternatively, you can use this curried function for builtin string conversion
+// (PS: the optional bufferLength parameter also works here) const lines = readLastLinesEnc("utf8")("path/to/file", 10) console.log(lines)
 ```